This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Brood rearing continues after honey flow ceases

 Builds a great deal of brace and burr comb

 Susceptible to Disease

-The Carniolan honeybee (Apis mellifera carnica) is a subspecies of Western honeybee.
-It originates from Slovenia, but can now be found also in Austria, part of Hungary, Romania, Croatia, Bosnia and Herzegovina and Serbia.
+The Carniolan honeybee (Apis mellifera carnica) is a subspecies of the Western honeybee.
+It originates from Slovenia, but can now be found also in Austria, part of Hungary, Romania, Croatia, Bosnia, Herzegovina, and Serbia.